 With many parts of the country experiencing significant flooding this spring and summer, we wanted to share some tips on how to reduce the risk of mold after a flooding event.
 If not caught within 24-48 hours, you can have a serious mold problem on your hands.
-Here are some tips to help you keep your property mold-free after a heavy rain event.
+Here are some mold prevention tips to help you and your tenants after a heavy rain event.

 Remove any standing water.
 It is a health hazard anywhere in the building.
 This can be done using a water pump.

-The next step in the process is a combination of extraction, drying, and dehumidification to remove trapped moisture.
-Health risks caused by mold can be serious: Allergies, neural and respiratory diseases as well as chronic conditions such as asthma, neurological conditions or eye infections can occur.
+The next step in the mold prevention process is a combination of extraction, drying, and dehumidification to remove trapped moisture.
+Health risks caused by mold can be severe: Allergies, neural and respiratory diseases as well as chronic conditions such as asthma, neurological conditions, or eye infections can occur.

 The quicker a property is dried out, the more materials and contents can be saved.

 Always wear gloves, eye protection, and masks when handling mold-contaminated materials.